Why illustrada design?

 I believe that stories and discussion are the keys to bridging this gap.
 Creating understanding, and the clarity it brings, is my mission.

-To understand a problem, it is often good to start at the beginning.
+To understand a problem, it is often good to start at the beginning, to start with why? as Simon Sinek encouraged.
 In my quest to understand the world, I did the logical thing and started with the fundamental building blocks of all matter: elementary particle physics.
 But after years of studying particle interactions in a search for “new physics,” including earning a Ph.D., I realized that my calling wasn’t to be a highly-focused specialist; my interest in the world was broader than that.

 So, over several years of running a successful measurement instrumentation company, I reoriented my focus from the world of software and electronics to that of marketing and sales.